Inés Del C. Carrau Martínez

-Inés Del Carmen Carrau Martínez is a Puerto Rican politician and attorney who served as the Secretary of Justice of Puerto Rico from July 7, 2020 to January 2, 2021.
+Inés Del Carmen Carrau Martínez is an American politician and attorney who served as the Secretary of Justice of Puerto Rico from 2020 to 2021.
+She was the district attorney of Guayama, Puerto Rico.

-Education
+Early life and education

-Carrau Martínez earned a Bachelor of Science degree in natural sciences from the University of Puerto Rico at Mayagüez, Juris Doctor from the Pontifical Catholic University of Puerto Rico School of Law, and Master of Laws from the Pontifical Catholic University of Puerto Rico.
+Carrau graduated from the University of Puerto Rico at Mayagüez with a bachelor's degree in natural sciences, from the Pontifical Catholic University of Puerto Rico School of Law with a Juris Doctor, and from Pontificia Universidad Católica with a Master of Laws degree.